tolauwae/phd-thesis/src/remote/remote.typ

 In the rest of our chapter, we will refer to these functions as callback functions or simply callbacks.

 === WARDuino Interpretation <remote:executing>
-WebAssembly is a stack based language, defined over an implicit operand stack.
+WebAssembly is a stack-based language, defined over an implicit operand stack.
 This means WebAssembly runtimes do not have to explicitly use this stack.
-In WARDuino, however, we implement the VM as a stack based virtual machine based on the open source _wac_ C-project by Joel Martin#footnote[#link("https://github.com/kanaka/wac");];.
+In WARDuino, however, we implement the VM as a stack-based virtual machine based on the open source _wac_ C-project by Joel Martin#footnote[#link("https://github.com/kanaka/wac");];.
 Our WebAssembly operand stack is implemented as two separate stacks: the main operand stack, and a call stack.
 The call stack keeps track of the active functions and blocks of the program and where the execution should continue once they complete.
 When initializing the module, we seed the call stack with a call to the main entry point of the program.
 //#note[In WebAssembly `loop` and `if` instructions are also placed on the call stack as so-called "blocks".
 These blocks are needed to ensure that branch `(br)` instructions can only jump to safe locations.]
 The main operand stack holds a list of numeric values from which WebAssembly operations pop their arguments, and to which they push their results.
 This stack starts out empty.